-Upon conversion, we may choose to pay or deliver, as the case may be, cash, shares of our common stock or a combination of cash and shares of our common stock.
-We intend to settle the principal amount of the Notes with cash.
+Upon conversion of the Notes, we may choose to pay or deliver, as the case may be, cash, shares of our common stock or a combination of cash and shares of our common stock.
+We currently intend to settle the principal amount of the Notes with cash.